patrickpichler/beesting_talk/talk.md

 has the  executable flag set,  Linux refuses to run  anything from there.
 So we need  to think  about  a different  folder then.
 After  some discussions  about Beesting  with a  colleague at  Cast.AI,  he pointed  out, that  Istio is  doing something  similar.
+Shoutout  to Samuel!
 After checking  their source  code, we found  that Istio  is extracting  its binary  under `/opt/cni/bin`.
-I guess it should be fine to extract the Beesting hook then under `/opt/beestinger/bin`.
+I guess  it should be  fine to extract  the Beesting hook then  under `/opt/beesting/bin`.
 Let's try!
 Look at that!
 It worked!
 If  we now `exec` into the container, we can see that a Honeytoken file is created under the specified location!

 Awesome, we  have a  first solution  to inject the  token!
 I  am not  100% happy though.
-Embedding the OCI hook binary and extracting it at startup adds too much complexity if  you ask  me.
+Embedding the OCI hook binary and  extracting it at startup , as well as keeping track in which context the binaries are executed adds to much complexity if you ask  me.
 Maybe there is a  simpler way?
 What if instead  of injecting the OCI hook  into the container on  startup, we simply  inject a `bind` mount  of a Honeytoken file  under the  specified location?
 Just as  a refresher,  a `bind` mount allow us to mount a file or  folder from one location to another, while it being  accessible at  both places.
 This  means we  can  mount a  file from  the runtimes namespace  into the container.
 So the plan  would be, to  generate our Honeytoken file at a place accessible from  the runtime namespace and use NRI to modify  the created  container to  feature  a `bind`  mount used  to inject  our Honeytoken file  into the container.
 Since  the Honeytoken is just  a plain file